 Solution: Please take into account the fact of Time Zone changing when comparing the data for the affected period.
 Data imported to BigQuery after the Time Zone changing will have an updated timestamp.

-Discrepancy reason: Google Analytics automatically filters out the bot-generated traffic and excludes sessions triggered by various bot activity.
+- Discrepancy reason: Google Analytics automatically filters out the bot-generated traffic and excludes sessions triggered by various bot activities.
 While OWOX BI collects row data that may contain the bot-generated traffic.

 Solution: The solution is currently under development.